"The Wake of the Wind & Tidewater"

 flavor.
 Recognize the client's quest for a toasting vessel of genuine

-on the sea of time, praying for peace, and lifting a glass to truth, beauty,
+a journey on the sea of time, praying for peace, and lifting a glass

 BIOGRAPHY - Robert Joseph Rich